wildart/Log4jl.jl/README.md

     - `event`: Defines event class
     - `selector`: Defines logger context selector

-- A programatic configuration can be defined in `begin...end` block that is passed as a last parameter.
+- A programmatic configuration can be defined in `begin...end` block that is passed as a last parameter.

 ### Logger